Self Review - Better than a Secured Card, Co-signed Loan or Prepaid Card

 Here’s a new concept.
 Lend money to yourself, build your credit, save money and earn interest all at the same time.
-We’ll tell you why this is better than a secured credit card, better than getting a co-signed loan and better than a prepaid card in our Self Lender review.
+We’ll tell you why this is better than a secured credit card, better than getting a co-signed loan and better than a prepaid card in our Self review.

 - Build or improve your credit rating

 - Build savings in a CD

 - Choose from 4 loan/CD amounts

 But what if you don’t have the money to deposit into a savings account to create the credit builder?
 That’s where Self (formerly Self Lender) comes into the picture.
 They’re a different kind of credit builder program.
 Instead of making a security deposit, they set up a loan program in which the payments go into a certificate of deposit.

 Not only do you build or improve your credit rating, but you’ll also have a fully funded certificate of deposit at the end of the program.

 Self helps customers build or improve on their credit score.
 The company was founded in 2014, and is based in Austin, Texas.
 The company is partnered with Sunrise Banks, N.A., a Minnesota based bank founded in 1962, and Lead Bank, a Missouri based bank reorganized in 2010, but in business for more than 80 years.